orionnelson/labw3/README.md

 - Released Version V1.0.0 as Executable Jar.

-I Diddnt Transfer Comments to the UML so to read Comments view the Javadoc at https://or9.ca/W3LAB
+I diddnt Transfer Comments to the UML becuse it was cluttered so to read Comments view the Javadoc at https://or9.ca/W3LAB

 ![Iteration Two ](https://or9.ca/images/lab3_diagram_invert.png)

+## Object Oriented Design Principles

+Polymorphism: Every Shape Subclass  Square, Circle, Rectangle inherits similar shadow methods to its parent.
+Inheritance: getColor() is inherited by every Shape and the parent method is used.